European Union (EU) - Export requirements for fish and seafood

 - Seal products

 Note: Chinese scallops that are transformed (scallop adductor muscle), wild caught (not from aquaculture), with certain anatomic limitation (roe-off), and with certain fishing conditions, are eligible so long as all relevant hygienic practices, including microbiological and biotoxin testing requirements for LBM (as defined in the EU legislation), are met.
-Live and unprocessed whole scallops from China cannot enter the EU.
+Live and unprocessed whole scallops from China are not eligible for export certification to the EU.

 Public health related export requirements – apply to all exports to the EU